 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Shake well before each use.
 After opening the aluminum pouch, use budesonide within 6 months.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
-Do not throw the container into an incinerator or store near heat or an open flame.
+Do not dispose of the container into an incinerator or store near heat or an open flame.

 What OTHER INFORMATION should I know?